gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties set:

-      - lower left "corner" at x-position 1.5cm and at y-position 1.4cm
+      - lower left "corner" at x-position `1.5` cm and at y-position `1.4` cm
-      - *enclosure* - the polygon radius (1.5cm) determines the boundaries of the area inside of which the stars (dots) are randomly drawn
+      - *enclosure* - the polygon radius (`1.5` cm) determines the boundaries of the area inside of which the stars (dots) are randomly drawn
       - *density* - there will be a total of "50 multiplied by the enclosure area" dots drawn
-      - *colors* - a list of available dot colors, one of which is randomly chosen each time before drawing a dot
+      - *colors* - a list of available dot colors, one of which is randomly chosen from the list each time before drawing a dot
-      - *sizes* - are a list of available dot sizes, one of which is randomly chosen each time before drawing a dot
+      - *sizes* - a list of available dot sizes, one of which is randomly chosen from the list each time before drawing a dot

       Because the default fill color is white, this example adds an extra `Polygon()` shape, with a fill color of black, which is drawn first and